TrW236/Udacity.SelfDriving.Term1.VehiclesDetection/README.md

 ## Discussion

-The algorithm is not very stable, it will detect sometimes non-cars and lose the detections of the real cars.
+The algorithm is not very stable; it will sometimes detect non-cars and lose the detections of the real cars.
 The improvements can be:

-* To extract features of samples should be studied for more effective detection.
+* To extract features of samples should be studied for more efficient detection.
 For example which color spaces should be used.

 * Using more complex learning algorithm and more data to train the classifier.